 With the new addition of Home Bank, does this mean that I now have access to additional CDIC coverage?

-Yes, Home Bank is also a member institution of CDIC.
+Yes, Home Bank is also a separate member institution of CDIC.

 If I have Home Trust GICs and additional deposits with Oaken, does this increase my eligible deposit insurance coverage?